Kazevic/Kazevic/README.md

 # 👋 Hello

-I'm a back-end developer currently learning C# and SQL, and I have some knowledge of Python.
+I'm a junior developer currently learning C# and SQL, and I have some knowledge of Python.
 I'm also gaining knowledge and experience in data structures and algorithms, networking, system admnistration, system analysis, and graphic design.

 ## 😃 More about me